Architecture

 1. NoiseModelling libraries

-NoiseModelling is made of 4 main librairies:
+NoiseModelling is made of 5 main librairies:

-library (JDBC = Java DataBase Connectivity) is central since it allows the three others to communicate with each other as soon as the data are stored in a database (which is the default situation).
+These libraries may be used independently of each other.
+Note that the noisemodelling-jdbc library (JDBC = Java DataBase Connectivity) is central since it allows the three others to communicate with each other as soon as the data are stored in a database (which is the default situation).

 2. Database connection

-library, NoiseModelling can access and communicate with databases.
+Thanks to the noisemodelling-jdbc library, NoiseModelling can access and communicate with databases.
 This system is quite adapted to store, manage and process (spatial) data.
 Here, the user has the choice between to database (free, open-source and powerful) couples:

 PostGreSQL / PostGIS.
 In this case, the user has to configure the connexion (read “Use NoiseModelling with a PostGIS database” page for more information).